lyhue1991/eat_tensorflow2_in_30_days/Chapter3.md

 # Chapter 3: Hierarchy of TensorFlow

 We are going to introduce five levels of TensorFlow in this chapter: Hardware Level, Kernel Level, Low-level API, Mid-level API, High-level API.
-We are also showing the differences when implementing the same model for linear regression at different API levels.
+We demonstrate the differences in model implementation at different API levels with two examples: a linear regression model and a DNN binary classification model.

 From lower to higher, there are five levels in TensorFlow hierarchy.